Skip to main content

 Use Cases of Erasure Coding

-Anyhow, in terms of storage solutions, next to consumer storage media such as DVD, there are three main storage alternatives that heavily benefit from erasure coding, both in terms of reliability or durability, as well as storage efficiency.
+Anyhow, in terms of storage solutions, next to consumer storage media such as DVD, there are three main storage alternatives that heavily benefit from erasure codes, both in terms of reliability or durability, as well as storage efficiency.

 Cloud Storage